void-linux/void-docs/src/config/index.md

 # Configuration

-Everything from basic network config to where to find tuning constants and basic ricing.
+Everything from basic network config to where to find tuning constants.